Tourism and Entrepreneurship (BRL370)

 • Will be able to exchange views and perspectives with other professionals in order to develop new ventures and good practice.

-• Will be able to discuss and reflect upon the latest research within the adventure tourism field, and how to apply those trends into new products and ventures.
+• Will be able to discuss and reflect upon the latest research within the tourism innovation field, and how to apply those trends into new products and ventures.

 Required prerequisite knowledge